 This can be done with both aerobic and anerobic exercise.
 Interval training is particularly effective at improving your fitness.
 It involves a series of high intensity exercise workouts interspersed with rest or relief periods.
 Or even more simply put, you run, cycle or row fast for a bit, then slow down for a bit.
 This is also a get-fit-quick scheme that works brilliantly well at burning fat.

 Essential reading: Torch fat quickly with interval training: a beginners guide

 Additionally, healthy weight loss (primarily by lowering your body fat percentage) can contribute to an increase in your cardio fitness score.
 On the other hand, unhealthy weight loss (lowering your muscle mass) can have a negative effect on your score.

 But the list doesn’t end there.
+You don’t need to spend an arm and a leg for something that tracks VO2 max.
 There are other wearables, such as Fitbit, that use their own proprietary measurements.
 This includes some of their 24/7 fitness trackers.
-Excluding fully fledged sports watches, a few of the more popular devices that dish out VO2 Max values can be seen below.
+Excluding fully fledged sports watches, a few of the more popular devices that dish out VO2 max values can be seen below.